-Flower border/Herb garden
+Flower border/herb garden

 Although flower borders and herb gardens are not natural habitats, they can be extremely valuable for wildlife.
 They provide food and cover for many animals and act as a refuge for some wild flowers that are becoming rare in the countryside.
+Choose carefully and you can have something in flower right through the year.

 Make the most of your garden